 Geri Waddington trained at the Slade and specializes in wood engraving, both as limited edition prints and book illustrations.
 She is an elected member and past Chair of the Society of Wood Engravers, and a 'brother' of the Art Workers' Guild.
 She exhibits regularly in the UK and abroad and her work is in public and private collections around the world.

 Rachel Gracey is a Printmaker who specialises in lithography.
 Her studio is based in Oxford where she works on a 3x4ft bed of a Mann Direct Press.
 Her work celebrates the daily and seasonal cadences of the landscape.
-Rachel was elected an Associate Royal Engraver by the Royal Society of Painter Printmakers in 2017 and has work in the permanent collections of the British Museum, the Ashmolean Museum, the Fitzwilliam Museum and the Royal Collection.
+Rachel was elected a Royal Engraver by the Royal Society of Painter Printmakers in 2019 and has work in the permanent collections of the British Museum, the Ashmolean Museum, the Fitzwilliam Museum and the Royal Collection.